iamlukethedev/X-ViewLess/README.md

    - Reduces anxiety from constantly checking view counts
    - Helps you focus on creating content rather than metrics

+### Using Follower Count Hiding

+1. **Enable the feature:**

+   - Go to extension options
+   - Check "Hide my own follower count" to hide follower counts on your profile
+   - Check "Hide other users' follower counts" to hide follower counts on other profiles
+   - Save settings

+2. **How it works:**

+   - Follower counts will be automatically hidden on profile pages based on your settings
+   - Works on your own profile when "Hide my own follower count" is enabled
+   - Works on other users' profiles when "Hide other users' follower counts" is enabled
+   - The hiding happens automatically when you visit a profile page

+3. **Privacy benefit:**
+   - Reduces comparison anxiety and social pressure
+   - Helps you focus on content and connections rather than numbers
+   - Creates a more mindful social media experience

 ## 📝 Important Notes

 - **This extension uses the OpenAI API directly** — it does not use ChatGPT consumer or ChatGPT Memories